 Supervised by Dr Dora Pereira (MRC Human Nutrition Research, Cambridge).

-I'm an Associate Member of the Royal Society of Biology (AMRSB) and the Royal Society of Chemistry (AMRSC), and a member of the Biochemical Society.
+I'm an Associate Member of both the Royal Society of Biology (AMRSB) and the Royal Society of Chemistry (AMRSC), and a member of the Biochemical Society.
 I regularly demonstrate 2nd and 3rd year chemical biology labs (gel electrophoresis) here at Warwick, as well as the occasional 3rd year physical chemistry workshop.
 In the second year of my PhD I set up a weekly theoretical chemistry seminar series - feel free to get in touch if you'd like to present to us!